 - Priority will be given to projects led by women project managers when the applications are otherwise considered to be on a par.

-The meetings of the portfolio boards will be held in the last half of June 2022.
+The decision meetings of the portfolio boards will be held in the last half of June 2023.
 The outcome of the application processing will be published after these meetings.

 Messages at time of print 3 October 2022, 00:17 CEST